Kay Baker, Ph.D.

 Phillip J. Dosmann

 Phil received his AMI elementary training in Bergamo, Italy, and recently retired after 30 years in Milwaukee’s public Montessori schools, serving first as a classroom teacher and then as an administrator.
-Now serving as executive director of the recently formed Montessori Charter Organization, Phil remains interested in serving the public sector.
+Phil is currently a Senior Associate at the National Center for Montessori in the Public Sector (NCMPS).

 Tim Duax, Ph.D.